datacarpentry/datacarpentry.org/content/lessons/_index.md

 [Curriculum Advisors](/about-us/curriculum-advisors/) are part of a team that provides the oversight, vision, and leadership for a particular set of lessons.
 More information about the role of the Curriculum Advisory Committee can be found in the Carpentries Handbook.

+## Astronomy

+The Foundations of Astronomical Data Science curriculum covers a range of core concepts necessary to efficiently study the ever-growing datasets developed in modern astronomy.
+This curriculum teaches learners to perform database operations (SQL queries, joins, filtering) and to create publication-quality data visualisations.
+This curriculum assumes some prior knowledge of Python and exposure to the Bash shell, equivalent to that taught in a Software Carpentry workshop.

+### Lessons
+{{< table >}}
+{{< lesson_table curriculum="astronomy" >}}
+{{< /table >}}

 ## Ecology